inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 This might just be the original example of bias that we, developers, just can't seem to overcome when creating software.

-This point of view **limits us and the software** we are able to produce to the **teeny-tiny space that we occupy in this world right now**, to our own, physically limited set of experiences and skills, to the few solutions we remember the moment we write a bit of code.
+This mindset **confines us and the software** we are able to produce to the **teeny-tiny space that we occupy in this world right now**, to our own, physically limited set of experiences and skills, to the few solutions we remember the moment we write a bit of code.

-The word "bias" has become synonymous with movements for inclusion of people, but congnitive biases are a far bigger topic than just being about people exclusion.
+The word "bias" has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion.

 **Cognitive bias is everywhere around us.** Bias is:
 - when you only read articles (**listen to co-workers**) that support your world view (confirmation bias),